This project was funded by a Conservation Innovation Grant

 using a red icon .

-A convenience method for displaying observations differentiated by status.
+A convenience palette for displaying observations differentiated by status.

-A convenience method for displaying observations differentiated by lifeform.
+A convenience palette for displaying observations differentiated by lifeform.

 For any plant shown in the results,